angelicakhughes/craft_demo/README.md

 Usage for craft_demo.sh:
 ./craft_demo.sh AL,BE,GE,LI,FI,FO,ZZ

-Use this bash script to convert country code to coutry name.
+Use this bash script to convert country code to country name.

 ### Option II: